uerbzr/csharp-umbraco-sample/README.md

 - To run:

-  - dotnet run --project "workshop.wwwsite
+  - dotnet run --project "workshop.wwwsite"
   - or open in Visual Studio and Run..

 - Built using: